 If you’ve seen the Apple EarPods before, then you’ve seen the AirPods.
 They’re the staple Apple earbuds, minus the cord.
 The only real difference is a bit of a silver accent on the bottom of the drivers to add some flair.

 The stick-like design can become a bit uncomfortable in the ears.
-As opposed to having an in-ear design, the AirPods are made completely out of plastic and simply sit in your ears.
+As opposed to having a the Apple in-ear design, the AirPods are made completely out of plastic and simply sit in your ears.
 This not only hurts over time, but drastically decreases the sound.
-Still, they’re more comfortable than the atrocious hooks on the Powerbeats.
+Still, they’re more comfortable than the atrocious hooks on the wireless in-ear Powerbeats.

 The charging case is also disappointing.
 While the AirPods fit in their comfortably, the case doesn’t provide any useful information like a battery indicator.
 Really, the case looks like a thing of floss, and I would’ve expected more from Apple.

-Battery life is also significantly lower than the Powerbeats.
-Now, that should be expect, and I can’t in good faith give a win to the Powerbeats for it.
+Battery life is also significantly lower than Powerbeats.
+Now, that should be expected, and I can’t in good faith give a win to the Powerbeats for it.
 It’s just something to consider when buying in.

 The bass lacks significantly due to the earbuds just sitting in your ear.
 Instead, there is a bit of a perceived low-end, but no satisfying punch.
 Thankfully, unlike the Powerbeats, Apple doesn’t try to push bass out, so this doesn’t muddy the sound.

 What does muddy the sound is the midrange.
 A complete lack of tuning here gives a washy sound.
 When they’re quiet, it’s not as offensive, but the moment the volume is turned up the sound completely falls apart due to an inefficient and over-inflated midrange.